Bruxelles je t'aime: Content

 In a press release, Angèle mentioned that while she lives in Paris most of the time, she is still "attached to her hometown where all her family and childhood friends live".
 Focus on Belgium wrote that the song is "set against the background of a message of political appeasement between the north and the south" and "describes all the love she has for her city".

+Bruxelles je t′aime is the first song by Angèle that contains lyrics in the Dutch Language.

 Critical reception

 Zangba Thomson of Bongmines Entertainment commented that "Bruxelles je t'aime" has "a relatable narrative, ear-pleasing French vocals, and tuneful melodies.
 The likable dance-friendly tune possesses lush instrumentation flavored with an awesome French pop vibration".

 Music video

 An accompanying music video was released on 21 October 2021 and depicts Angèle dancing and celebrating on a train from Paris to her birthplace, Brussels.

 It was nominated for the UK Music Video Awards for Best Production Design in a Video in 2022.